the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 Depending on your event and where you host online information, you should ensure that the digital home for your event covers this information:
 - How to attend (joining links for online content and location information for in-person events).
 - When and where your event is.
-- What accessibility support there will be for your event
+- What accessibility practices will be implemented for your event
 - Who the event hosts are and who the session leads will be.
 This can help attendees know what to expect.
 - Information about what your event is and what is expected from the audience.